-You’re probably aware that Singapore’s only main competitor in the region, Hong Kong, is now going through a phase of massive instability and unrest.
-Yet Singapore will surely benefit from Hong Kong’s loss as capital flows between the two Asian financial centers.
+You’re probably aware that Singapore’s only main competitor in the region, Hong Kong, is now going through a phase of instability and unrest.
+Singapore will surely benefit from Hong Kong’s loss as capital flows between the two Asian financial centers,

-Singapore is now Asia’s sole financial hub that enjoys a stable future without rising debt levels, mass protests, and poor demographic trends.
-The city state’s competitors like Tokyo or Hong Kong cannot claim the same thing.
+Singapore is now Asia’s sole financial hub that enjoys a stable future without rising debt levels or an aging population.
+The “Lion City’s” competitors like Tokyo or Hong Kong can’t claim the same thing.

 A rather surprising winner, Thailand’s Baht was the best performing currency in Asia over the past five years.

 How did the Thai baht beat almost every currency in the world?
 In short, it was a combo of tourist money, heavy capital inflow, a healthy debt-to-GDP ratio, and solid foreign currency reserves.
 We have an entire article about this topic.

 Either way, a result of the baht’s recent performance is that it now enjoys popularity as a safe-haven currency.
 Money from China, Japan, and elsewhere is flowing into Thailand at a near record pace as foreign investors try to find shelter from trade wars.

 Thailand’s economy has always held a reputation of stability – even during recent recessions.